 Federal lemon law covers all vehicles purchased within the United States.
 Two important federal laws that affect lemon law claims include:

 Additionally, the California’s Lemon Law (Civ.
 Code § 1793.22) protects Californians whose vehicles under warranty are defective and cannot be fixed after a “reasonable” number of repair attempts.
 The vehicle manufacturer must either replace or repurchase the vehicle based on the consumer’s preference.

 In California, lemon law also applies to used vehicles when they are still under a manufacturer’s warranty.
 If you purchased a used vehicle that is no longer under warranty, it is unlikely lemon laws will apply to your case—unless you can prove that the seller knowingly mislead or forced you into purchasing a defective vehicle.

-If you can show that the vehicle you purchased under warranty has been taken to the repair shop multiple without results, the better your chances for securing a successful claim under California’s lemon law.
-Cali Lemon Lawyers is available to answer any questions you may have regarding the legal process and/or if you’re looking for comprehensive and effective legal representation.
+If the vehicle you purchased under warranty has been taken to the repair shop multiple times without results, your chances for securing a successful claim under California’s lemon law are high.

 At Cali Lemon Lawyers, we help clients file claims efficiently and with no out of pocket costs.

 Although you can file a lemon law claim on your own, your warranty should cover attorney fees in the event you purchase a lemon that needs to be returned.

 Working with a lemon law lawyer can also alleviate the stress and time involved in filing, while also giving you the best chance of maximum recovery.
 Read on to learn more about the process or give us a call to discuss your case in detail.